 Your molars, also known as the teeth in the back of your mouth, are very sensitive despite how big and strong they are.
 If you feel pain in them, you may wonder why do my molars hurt when eating?

 It is not normal to feel pain in your molars.
 But when you do, it’s important to pay attention to any underlying symptoms.
-At Alta Dental Care, your most trusted dentist Upland has, many of our patients express tooth pain and sensitivity while eating.
+At My Dentist Upland, your most trusted dentist Upland has, many of our patients express tooth pain and sensitivity while eating.
 It is more common to feel sensitivity on your front teeth than on your molars, so once they begin to hurt, there is a clear sign that something is wrong.

 Your molars might be in pain due to tooth decay, an abscess, or just way too much spicy food.
 There are treatment options available to get rid of your pain and restore your molars to good health.